 Each morning there were fewer and fewer nits in her hair, and by Monday morning I didn’t see any.
 I called the school and they said that the school nurse has to check to be sure, so we met her in the office.
-(I love Linda and have told you before how cool she is about vaccinations – that post tells about our vaccination drama with the school and doctor’s office a while back.)
+(I love her and have told you before how cool she is about vaccinations – that post tells about our vaccination drama with the school and doctor’s office a while back.)
 Heck if she didn’t find TWO more nits.
 I was feeling discouraged and asked her what she suggested.
 She didn’t pressure me even a little, but just said sweetly, “If it was me, I’d just do one of those chemical treatments.”

 My heart sank.